Your Guide To Optimal Porsche Care From The Best Porsche Mechanic Team In Pasadena

 The Importance of Factory Maintenance

 Right off the bat, we want to start with an important maintenance-related point: don’t settle for anything less than genuine, certified Porsche factory maintenance for your ride.
 Why?
 Well, for a number of reasons; namely, the idea is that you should be regularly servicing your Porsche in the way that it was intended to be serviced.
-Even though you’re not at an actual Porsche dealership, we are certified independent Porsche technicians who know that we’re doing when it comes to factory maintenance — without the typical dealership upcharges!
+Even though you’re not at an actual Porsche dealership, we are certified independent Porsche technicians who know what we’re doing when it comes to factory maintenance — without the typical dealership upcharges!

 As your Porsche ages, it was designed to follow a specific maintenance schedule as dictated by the manufacturer.
 Porsche themselves are the only authoritative voice in the matter, so we take it from them to follow their best practices as closely as possible — no exceptions and no cutting corners!